WHAT WE DO

 Senior Research Scientist & Co-Director

 Sarah (she/her) is an Applied Social Psychologist who studies relationships between social media use, perceptions of peer norms, and health-risk behaviors including alcohol and other drug use among college students and sexual minority adults.
 With the goal of designing far-reaching and scalable substance use interventions that have real appeal to members of target communities, her work aims to integrate popular social media features and digital game mechanics into culturally tailored, web- and smartphone-based interventions.
-Currently, Sarah is examining the efficacy of a novel, gamified, social media inspired personalized normative feedback alcohol intervention for lesbian, bisexual, and queer women and digging into nuanced relationships between stigma-related stress, perceptions of drinking norms, and alcohol use in this population.
-A native of Cleveland, OH, and former basketball player, Sarah is a huge fan of grant-writing, small dogs, statistical tattoos, trading stock market derivatives, elegant hybrid trial designs, and the Cleveland Cavaliers.
+Currently, Sarah is examining the efficacy of a novel, gamified, social media inspired personalized normative feedback wellness and health behavior intervention for lesbian, bisexual, and queer women and digging into nuanced relationships between stigma-related stress, perceptions of peer health behaviors norms, and substance use norms in this population.
+A native of Cleveland, OH, and former basketball player, Sarah is a huge fan of grant-writing, small dogs, statistical tattoos, swing trading equity derivatives, elegant hybrid trial designs, and the Cleveland Cavaliers.

 Research Scientist

 Brad (he/him) received his Ph.D. in Biobehavioral Health from Penn State.
-His research interests include the study of alcohol use and related consequences, socio-cognitive influences of health, and risky decision making.
+His research interests include the study of alcohol use and related consequences, socio-cognitive influences on health, and risky decision making.
 An overarching goal of his research is to inform the development of cost-effective, mobile intervention programs aimed at reducing risky alcohol use in adolescent and emerging adult populations.
-Brad is currently working on two NIH funded intervention projects: (1) a feasibility study for a PNF intervention app for parents of incoming college students; and (2) an effectiveness trial for a gamified PNF for first-year students.
-Born in Montreal, QC, and raised in Boca Raton, FL, Brad is a research junky who enjoys gaming and flipping houses.
+Brad is currently an MPI on an NIH-funded R34 focused on developing a novel text-message intervention for parents of incoming college students.
+He’s also working on an AI chatbot designed to support these parents and is involved in an NIH-funded trial to examine the feasibility and efficacy of a gamified social norms marketing campaign.
+Born in Montreal, QC, and raised in Boca Raton, FL, Brad is a research junkie who enjoys playing golf, gaming, and paper trading.

 Research Associate